Nefaro/gnoll/Gnoll Mods/README.md

 - BuildListCache - Build dialogs show the last items used in buiding, for faster access
 - Challenges - Adds a game type with a specific task or objective
 - FasterEntityProcessing - An enhancement on entity processing, gives FPS boost
+- FixAudioCrash - Trying to prevent Audio manager crashing sometimes when a save game is loaded
 - FixDisableNewGameModdedMobs - This fixes situation where new game start would only disable vanilla enemis and leave modded enemies enabled
 - FixFullscreenAltTab - Trying to fix the crash that happens when alt-tabbing out of fullscreen
 - FixStuckWheelbarrow - A fix for when a gnomes/automata gets stuck, because the wheelbarrow is full